juniordiscart/local-wordpress-docker-https/README.md

 - ./docker-entrypoint.sh:/usr/local/bin/docker-entrypoint.sh:ro
 ```

 That should be all!
 Now, rebuild again and your website should be up and running!
+A full copy of
+the `docker-compose.yml` file can be found [here](./docker-compose.yml).

 ```Shell
 docker compose up --build -d